hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 <img src="../img/narrowPeak.png">
 </p>

-Each row in the narrowPeak file represents a called peak, and an example file is shown below:
+Each row in the narrowPeak file represents a called peak.
+Below is an the example of a narrowPeak file, displaying the coordinate and statistical information for a handful of called peaks.

 <p align="center">
 <img src="../img/narrow_peak_example.png">